 The Affordable Care Act has increased the public’s access to care, mandating that insurance providers cover pre-existing conditions, mental healthcare, and other services that insurers have refused to cover for years.
 Yet, these changes have added to the cost of many insurance plans, making it difficult for many consumers to find affordable policies.

 Adding to the confusion, the Trump Administration and Congress continue to chip away at the ACA without offering a replacement.
 All this turbulence has left the industry and consumers scrambling to make sense of how these changes will affect their access to care and the cost of administering and receiving services.

 The Changing Patient Population

 The American population is also undergoing some radical changes, starting with the baby boomers.
-The generation born right after the Second World War are easing into retirement and end-of-life care.
-By 2029, the entire baby boomer generation will be over the age of 65, which means 20% of all Americans will reach the age of retirement.
+The generation born right after the Second World War is easing into retirement and end-of-life care.
+By 2029, the entire baby boomer generation will be over 65, which means 20% of all Americans will reach the age of retirement.

 Accessing care as an older individual can be a major hassle, especially in rural areas.
-Older patients might not have access to transportation, they may be too old to drive, or they may be too sick or injured to move.
-This is in addition to concerns over the cost of care with many baby boomers struggling to pay their medical bills.
+Older patients might not have access to transportation.
+They may be too old to drive or be too sick or injured to move.
+This is in addition to concerns over the cost of care, with many baby boomers struggling to pay their medical bills.
 As more of the population passes the age of 65, the healthcare industry will need to find a way to care for patients that don’t have the means to make regular in-person appointments.

 Understanding Telehealth and Telemedicine